 The toilet rooms are equipped with urine diversion squatting pans which have two outlets as required of UDDTs: a larger one at the back for the faeces and a smaller one in front for the urine (see fig. 7) to enable separation of the urine from the faeces.
-Furthermore, this type of toilet is considered as more sustainable Case study sanitation Urine-div alliance Adama hygienic and well suited for public facilities.
+Furthermore, this type of toilet is considered as more hygienic and well suited for public facilities.
 These urine diversion toilets have been produced in Ethiopia as well.

-Case study of sustainable sanitation projects Urine-diverting dry toilets at Adama University Adama, Ethiopia (draft)
+Urine-diverting dry toilets at Adama University Adama, Ethiopia (draft)